vishaletm/UserManageSample/README.md

 **Dependency injection** implemented

-All the requirements are imlimented as **APIs**, urls are detailed below and the same can be accessed and easily tested using Swagger.
+All the requirements are implemented as **APIs**, urls are detailed below and the same can be accessed and easily tested using Swagger.

 Build Pipeline is implemented using [**Github Action**](https://github.com/vishaletm/UserManageSample/actions)